Robert-van-Engelen/Forth500/PockEmul/README.md

     `193464` or about, if no BASIC programs are present
 8. Press BASIC and enter `COPY "X:FORTH500.IMG" TO "F:"` to copy the Forth500 binary to the RAM disk F: drive
-9. Enter `LOAD M "F:FORTH500.IMG"` to load Forth500 in reserved RAM then`CALL
+9. Enter `LOADM "F:FORTH500.IMG"` to load Forth500 in reserved RAM then`CALL
     &B0000` to run Forth500
 10. In the PockEmul menu on the top left corner select Storage and save the session for future use

 To exit Forth500 enter `BYE`.
 To run Forth500 enter `CALL &B0000` in BASIC.

-If you want to restore Forth500 to "factory settings", enter `LOAD M "F:FORTH500.IMG"` to overwrite Forth500 in reserved RAM.
+If you want to restore Forth500 to "factory settings", enter `LOADM "F:FORTH500.IMG"` to overwrite Forth500 in reserved RAM.

 At this time, it appears that the `FILES` word does not work, neither do some